boildead/igra-orchestra-public/doc/quick-setup-prebuilt.md

 docker compose --profile kaspad up -d
 ```

 Usually it takes 4-6 hours to sync depending on the machine and network speed.
-You can check the sync progress with `docker compose logs -f kaspad` and wait until `IDB: 100%` is reached.
+You can check the sync progress with `docker compose logs -f kaspad` and wait until `IBD: 100%` is reached.

 4) Make execution-layer script executable
 ```bash